 - What is 7 DPO?

 - What can I expect at 7 DPO?

 - Can implantation happen 7 days after ovulation?

-What can I expect 7 days after ovulation?
+What can I expect at 7 DPO?

-About two weeks after your last period, one of your ovaries releases at least one egg into your fallopian tube.
+Well, about two weeks after your last period, one of your ovaries releases at least one egg into your fallopian tube.

 Great news if you want to become pregnant, because if that egg is fertilized by a visiting sperm, well, let’s just say: 🎉